marlonmisra/vehicle-tracking/README.md

 **Color histogram**

-The color histogram is, like the name suggests, a histogram of numbers.
+The color histogram is the second feature we're going to make use of.
+It complements the HOG well because rather than focusing on edge distributin, it's focused on color distribution.
 The function to extract the color features was defined as follows.
-I didn't include a visualization of this feature because it's intuitive.
 I used 16 bins of colors.

 ```python
 def color_hist(image, bins = 16, bins_range = (0,256), vis = False):